cristinatincu/road-bike-price-comparison-website/README.md

 # Road bike price comparison website
 The api retrieves the data from a database.
-The app is a web application which receives the data from the api and presents it to the user in two pages:
+The app is a web application which receives the data from the api and presents it to the user.

 ## Technologies
 * Javascript